Lambikistan/aws-iot-intel/README.md

    $ aws configure
    ```

-**NOTE:** For the default region you must enter us-east-1 in order to
+**NOTE:** To configure AWS IoT, ensure that your default region is set
+  to a region where AWS IoT is available such as `us-east-1`.
+The
-  configure AWS IoT.
-The default output format can be left as JSON.
+  default output format can be left as JSON.

 In order to get permission to download the AWS IoT tools, attach the
 administrator account policy to the user.
 In the IAM console, in the